Understanding Princeton’s endowment: Long term is the mantra

 Next up: A history of impact

-Our next story on the endowment will look at the direct impacts that endowment funding has had at Princeton and on the greater public good, from undergraduate scholarships to cancer research.
+Our next story on the endowment looks at the direct impacts that endowment funding has had at Princeton and on the greater public good, from undergraduate scholarships to Nobel Prize-winning research.